Official: 6 of 43 Missing Mexican Students Given to Army

 The defense department did not immediately respond to a request for comment about the allegations Friday.

+The role of the army in the students' disappearance has long been a source of tension between the families and the government.
+From the beginning, there were questions about the military's knowledge of what happened and its possible involvement.
+The students' parents demanded for years that they be allowed to search the army base in Iguala.
+It was not until 2019 that they were given access along with Encinas and the Truth Commission.

-The truth commission report notes that the army registered an anonymous emergency call on Sept.
-30, 2014, four days after the students’ abduction.
-The caller said the students were being held in a large concrete warehouse in a location described as “Pueblo Viejo.”
+The commission report says the army registered an anonymous emergency call on Sept.
+30, 2014, four days after the students' abduction.
+The caller reportedly said the students were being held in a large concrete warehouse in a location described as "Pueblo Viejo."
 The caller proceeded to describe the location.

 That entry was followed by several pages of redacted material, but that section of the report concluded with the following: "As can be seen, obvious collusion existed between agents of the Mexican state with the criminal group Guerreros Unidos that tolerated, allowed and participated in events of violence and disappearance of the students, as well as the government's attempt to hide the truth about the events."